ARK_Logo.jpg

 • Initial 2024-2025 US$5M generative exploration program is fully-funded by Teck before Teck has option to begin earning project interests

-• Prudent Management focused on maximizing exposure to multiple high-potential opportunities while maintaining tight share structure and spend profile
+• Prudent Management focused on maximizing exposure to multiple high-potential opportunities while maintaining tight share structure and spend profile.
+Fully Funded for 2025 and 2026.

 Being Opportunistic